minetest/minetest/doc/client_lua_api.md

         loop = true,
     }

-Looped sounds must either be connected to an object or played locationless to one player using `to_player = name,`
+Looped sounds must either be connected to an object or played locationless.

 ### SimpleSoundSpec
 * e.g. `""`